Please ensure Javascript is enabled for purposes of website accessibility Faculty | Movement Sciences and Health | University of West Florida

 Biography

-Dr. Youngil Lee, associate professor, teaches exercise physiology, sports nutrition and applied physiology in muscular development.
+Dr. Youngil Lee, professor, teaches exercise physiology, sports nutrition and applied physiology in muscular development.

 Lee’s research focuses on exercise-induced cardiac and neuroprotection using various advanced molecular and cellular research tools to elucidate novel protective mechanisms that potentially enhance human life.